The “Promise” of Lattice Light Sheet

 - Due to the involved and sample-specific microscope alignment process, we would prefer that you plan on “bursts” of activity on the microscope: plan your experiment and pilot out the details using more simple microscopes, then plan on imaging on the lattice for many days in a row.

-- Have patience!
+- Be patient!
 This is unrefined, uncommercialized cutting-edge technology.
 Though we will do our best to make it a smooth and easy process, there will inevitably be unforeseen hiccups and delays.

-- Spatial resolution on the lattice can be almost as good as (but not necessarily better than) a spinning disc confocal.
+- Spatial resolution on the lattice can be almost as good as (but not better than) a spinning disc confocal with an high NA objective.
 The detection objective lens has an NA of 1.1, which yields resolution around 300nm.

-- This is (usually) not super-resolution.
-While technically, the LLS is capable of a super-resolution modality (SIM), we are typically not using it.
+- While it’s sometimes discussed in the context of super-resolution, imaging on the lattice is (usually) not super-resolution.
+While technically, the LLS is capable of a super-resolution modality (SIM), it is rarely used.
 Talk to us if your primary interest is super-resolution (we have multiple other super-resolution microscopes available in our cores that may be preferable).

 Access & Fees